SSollestre/CommUserGuide/README.md

 ## Conclusion

 ---
 This guide captures what we have learned throughout the course of the term while using MySQL Workbench.
-It is our hope that this guide could be of use to people who were like us at the start of the term, first learning how to use the applcation.
+It is our hope that this guide could be of use to people who were like us at the start of the term, first learning how to use the application.

+At this stage of our student life, we are used to regularly collaborating with others on projects, as almost every other course has had us working in groups to complete challenging tasks.

+Thank you for taking the time to read our guide.
+We hope that this has helped you get comfortable with MySQL Workbench.

+This project was made using Material for MkDocs.